 A monitoring station alongside the Henri-IV highway in Québec City assesses the impact of road transportation on ambient air quality .
 The station is equipped with a radar instrument that counts the number of vehicles on the highway.

-Highway traffic greatly diminished during the first weeks of the lockdown while subsequently and progressively returning to levels that were comparable to previously observed values.
+During the first lockdown, from March 13 to April 24, 2020, highway traffic greatly diminished during the first weeks while subsequently and progressively returning to levels that were comparable to previously observed values.
 At the high point of the lockdown measures, the number of vehicles on the Henri-IV highway dropped by 60% from 500,000 to 200,000.

 Several contaminants associated with road transportation can affect air quality.
 Some of them have decreased during the lockdown, the main changes being as follows: